-8. Registration Payment
+6. Registration Payment

-Upon acceptance, families will meet with the school financial manager to coordinate registration fees and tuition payments.
+Parents deciding to enroll their students will submit the registration fee to reserve their seat in the respective class.
+The business office will contact the family to set up the tuition account.
 Registration fees are non-refundable and secure your child's place in our program.

-J. Quick list of initial paperwork to submit for enrollment:
+J. Quick list of paperwork to submit for enrollment:

 - Application

 - Family and Student Questionnaire

 - Parental Statement of Cooperation

 - Report cards for the last two years

 - Standardized test scores

-Authorization for Records Release for all previous schools attended
+- Authorization for Records Release for all previous schools attended

-The following additional items must be submitted before a student can be formally accepted:
+The following additional items must be submitted before a student can attend:

-- Virginia School Entrance Health Form

-- Original birth certificate
+- Virginia School Entrance Health Form - Original birth certificate

-- Court orders for custody (if divorced, separated or single)
+• Court orders for custody (if divorced, separated or single)